 Because you have to angle and hover your whole body forward over the bar during this exercise, you automatically end up placing your arms in the proper position to effectively target the lower chest.

 The additional internal rotation of the arms during the exercise helps to create a more complete chest contraction at the top of every rep.

-Next, I’m going to throw you a curveball, because people think this next exercise is for the triceps.
+Next, I’m going to throw you a curveball, because people think this next exercise is for your tricep workout.
 It’s actually a poorly performed triceps pushdown, but it becomes a very effective lower chest exercise if you do it properly.

 This is our Jackhammer Pushdown.

 - Starting position is standing next to a cable machine with a short straight bar attachment.

 - Lean the upper body forward and open your chest by getting the elbows out to the side.